qianyilun/soap-wsdl-server/readme.md

 ```java
 long calculatedClientTime = (endTimeInMillis - startTimeInMillis) / 2 + serverTimeInMillis;
 ```
 `1549262779224` is the result that added half of RTT and server's system time in the form of millseconds.
-Client will parse it and print it to human-readable format `Sun Feb 03 22:46:19 PST 2019`.
+Client will parse it and print it to human-readable format `Wed Feb 06 20:56:27 PST 2019`.
 Screenshot will attached below.

 ### Set client's system time
 Lastly, client system time will be changed.